Alpha Nation

 Private Market

 The private market is exclusive to your nation and is backed by the game itself rather than other players.
 Supply is limited and prices are generally higher than the public market — you pay a premium for the convenience.
-The key advantage is speed: you can instantly sell resources here when you need quick cash, no listing or waiting required.
-More Military Bases give you better access and pricing on the private market, so it becomes more valuable the more you invest in your military infrastructure.
+The key advantage is speed: you can instantly buy or sell resources here when you need quick cash, no listing or waiting required.
+More Military Bases discount its prices and raise both its maximum stock and per-turn refill rate (up to +50%), so it becomes more valuable the more you invest in your military infrastructure.

 Public Market